ShawxingKwok/ITWorks/content/docs/multiplatform/phone/_index.md

 I suggest to only respond `400` or `500` with messages.

 # Future
-1. Documents generation and api for languages.
+1. Documents and api generation for other languages.
 2. Big binary data as parameters, and limited permission with a new `context`. `call.parameters`, `call.respond` and some other needless functions are invisible.